WSULib/SVCatConnector/README.md

 libyaz4
 yaz
 php5-yaz
-* I recommend installing from source rather than your server's repositories, as, at least with Ubuntu, these packages seem to be out-of-date otherwise
+* I recommend installing the above packages from source rather than your server's built-in repositories, as, at least with Ubuntu, these packages seem to be out-of-date otherwise
 * Has been tested on an Ubuntu 10.04 LAMP server pointing to a III (Millennium) Z3950 Server (using scan and search services)